Resources

 Aboriginal Health and Medical Research Council (AHMRC) Health Ethics Guidelines – guidance for researchers who are planning to submit a research application for review by the Aboriginal Health and Medical Research Council of NSW (AM&MRC) Ethics Committee

 Children's consent for research can be secured through verbal agreement documented by writing, audio, or video; simplified explanations using words or images on paper or digital formats; or by using a child-adapted version of parental information and consent forms with language suitable for their age.
+The Ethics Office can share examples of best practice Participant Information Sheets and Consent Forms for projects involving children or other people who may not read English fluently.
 For more on the ethical considerations of obtaining consent from children, refer to:

 National Statement, Chapter 4.3: Children and young people

-Murdoch Children’s Research Insitute - Understanding Consent in Research Involving Children: The ethical issues
+Murdoch Children’s Research Institute - Understanding Consent in Research Involving Children: The ethical issues

 State and Territory-Specific Research Approval Processes for recruitment in schools